DenisChukchin/Grandpa_Library/README.md

 The first script is downloading book covers and books from [the website](https://tululu.org) as txt file and shows on the terminal authors, titles , genres and reviews.

 The second script is downloading book covers and books from [category: Science fiction](https://tululu.org/l55/).
 Authors, titles, genres and reviews will be saved as a json file on your device.

+The third script running the website [Grandpa Library](https://denischukchin.github.io/Grandpa_Library/pages/index1.html) on localhost, simulating a library, based on the books that were downloaded before.
 ## Installation.
 Install Python3 latest version.
 Install PyCharm IDE, if you need it.
 > To isolate the project, I'd recommend to use a virtual environment model. [vertualenv/venv](https://docs.python.org/3/library/venv.html).